jinahporter/project3/README.md

 ### Tools Used:
-Python, pandas, sklearn, pickle: Data Cleaning, Machine Learning
+Python, pandas, sklearn, pickle: Data Cleaning, Machine Learning Flask server was used to serve the HTML/CSS and control the routes HTML/CSS were used to create the web page
-Flask:
-HTML/CSS: JavaScript were used to create the web page
+Tableau was used to create the interactive web vizualizations
-Tableau:

 ### Observations
-1.
-2.
-3.
-4.
-5.
+1. The Random Forest Machine Learning Model resulted in a score of .71.
+2. The Random Forest Machine Learning Model resulted in a score of .96.
+3. The number one driver for credit approval is the applicants payment history.
+4. The other features served, such as gender and number of children, had a far less influence.

 ### THANK YOU EVERYONE